 The knowledge transfer process can be summarized in 9 steps.
-Please note that (i) these steps can vary in sequence and often occur simultaneously, and (ii) this particular flow is essentially focused on research commercialization, although there are other forms knowledge transfer and valorization - not necessarily linked to direct revenue streams or channeled through more informal relations - that are also an important part of our mission, namely research communication, education or staff expertise that can positively impact the life of citizens and improve society; and (iii) that this process may take months or even years to complete.
+Please note that (i) these steps can vary in sequence and often occur simultaneously, and (ii) this particular flow is essentially focused on research commercialization, although there are other forms knowledge transfer and valorization - not necessarily linked to direct revenue streams - that are also an important part of our mission, namely research communication or education that can positively impact the life of citizens and improve society; and (iii) this process may take months or even years to complete.
 For inventions, the amount of time depends on several factors such as the Technology Readiness Level (TRL), potential markets, competing technologies, additional work needed to bring the technology to the market, available resources, or the willingness of the inventors.